Enryun/Common_SwiftUI/README.md

 https://github.com/user-attachments/assets/08d17817-882b-4be3-8157-246a214df992

+All of the toast messages will be at the top level of your application.

 The `Toast` component provides a streamlined and non-intrusive way to display brief notifications or messages within an application's interface.

 ## ViewModifier